H2CO3/sdl2-sparkling/doc/Audio.md

 	SDL::OpenMusic(44100, "S16", 2, 2048)

-**Be careful!** As soon as you use either `OpenMusic()` or `OpenSample()` with one format, every subsequent calls of these functions will *always* have this same format, no matter what data you give it the second time.
+**Be careful!** As soon as you use either `OpenMusic()` or `OpenSample()` with one format, every subsequent calls of these two functions will *always* have this same format, no matter what data you give it the second time.
 The only way to reset this is by giving *all* instanced variables a `nil` value.